 Having the correct 7.5 tonne lorry insurance is required by UK law to legally be on the road, creating a revenue stream for you and your family.
 By operating a 7.5 tonnes commercial HGV, you will be driving the most common form of hire for reward hauler in the nation.
-The right cover will help keep this revenue stream flowing for years into the future with financial protection to take care of obstacles encountered while operating a lorry on the road.
-We offer a wide range of insurance options for both trucks and vans.
-If you run a recovery business then we can provide you with multiple quotes for recovery truck insurance.
+The right cover will help keep this revenue stream flowing for years into the future, with financial protection to take care of obstacles encountered while operating a lorry on the road.

 What types of 7.5 tonne lorries are there?

 The 7.5 tonne lorries come in a wide variety of configurations to meet the needs of the commodities that are being transported.
 For large items, a flatbed works best.
 Others have curtains for sides that make loading and unloading easier.
-Some of them are fully enclosed for hauling commodities or livestock like the horse boxes.
+Some of them are fully enclosed for hauling commodities or livestock.

 What is required to operate a 7.5 tonne lorry?

 The 7.5 tonne Lorry Insurance is road risk protection when moving freight on the road and an event like an accident and or collision occurs.
 Just like personal vehicles, there are three distinct levels of cover an operator can obtain.